-Adobe Photoshop is pretty good when it comes to filling up missing pixels in images.
-Its content-aware tool considers the surrounding, present pixels to make up for the lost ones and some of the time, the final result doesn’t look half bad.
-If you don’t have to work on portraits, that is.
-Faces are much harder to edit and restore in an editing program unless… you’re called NVIDIA and AI at your disposal.
+Adobe Photoshop is pretty good when it comes to filling in missing pixels of images.
+Its content-aware tool considers the surrounding pixels to make up for the lost ones and presents a final result that isn’t too far off from the original.
+Faces, however, have been harder to edit and restore this way.
+That is, until NVIDIA presented its content-aware artificial intelligence (AI).

-Now, their AI is able to understand what the subject in an image should look like.
+Given a picture with erased features, NVIDIA’s AI is able to understand what the subject in an image should look like.
 Its neural networks are capable of identifying what’s missing from a face.
-If it’s an eye, they reconstruct one instead of filling the space with nonsensical pixels.
+If it’s an eye, it reconstructs one instead of filling the space with nonsensical pixels.

 The tech developed can fill holes in photos as well as remove what shouldn’t be there to begin with.
-To reach this level, the Ai was trained on 55,116 random masks of holes and streaks superimposed on many, many photos.
+To reach this level of competency, the AI was trained on 55,116 random masks of holes and streaks superimposed on a plethora of photos.
 By examining the before and after pictures, the AI could construct the image once more.